awsdocs/amazon-connect-admin-guide/doc_source/what-is-phone-number-porting.md

 + You cannot reclaim the phone number\.
 + Amazon Connect reserves the right to allow it to be claimed by another customer\.

-If you move your contact center away from Amazon Connect, and want to port your phone number away from Amazon Connect, [submit an Amazon Connect support ticket](about-porting.md#step1-porting)\.
+If you move your contact center away from Amazon Connect, and want to port your phone number away from Amazon Connect, see [Port phone numbers away from Amazon Connect](port-away.md)\.